-LENDER DEEP-DIVE · AVEN VS DISCOVER · MAY 2026
+LENDER DEEP-DIVE · AVEN VS DISCOVER · JUNE 2026

 Aven Card and Discover Lump-Sum: A Product Architecture Comparison